-The Marvel Cinematic Universe (MCU) is one of the most popular franchises in history, as proven by its position as the 8th highest-grossing media franchise in any medium ever.
-Since its relatively recent inception in 2008, the juggernaut of the film industry has amassed an estimated $35billion from box office receipts, merchandise deals, home video sales and so on, with an astonishing $22.6billion of that coming from the box office alone.
-The twenty-plus strong series of films has grossed more across the board in 12 years than Batman has in 81, than Barbie has in 33, than The Simpsons, than James Bond, than Dragon Ball, than Call of Duty.
+The Marvel Cinematic Universe (MCU) is one of the most popular franchises in history, as proven by its position as the 9th highest-grossing media franchise in any medium ever.
+Since its relatively recent inception in 2008, this juggernaut of the film industry has amassed an estimated $38billion from box office receipts, merchandise deals, home video sales and so on, with an astonishing $25billion of that coming from the box office alone.
+The twenty-plus strong series of films has grossed more across the board in 14 years than Batman has in 83, than Barbie has in 35, than The Simpsons, than James Bond, than Dragon Ball, than Call of Duty.
 It truly is a phenomenon.

 Cinema has been forever changed by the dawn of Marvel’s big screen dominance and old-school serial approach to storytelling, Disney’s newly ordained crown jewel inspiring every rival studio and aspirational production company to gobble up trusted IPs and set forth plans for so-called Movie Universes based around everything from fellow superheroes to famous board games, reinvented children’s cartoons to horror characters.

-In this edition of Ranked, we’re putting the world’s most influential film franchise under the microscope to compare every feature length Marvel release with one another to determine which MCU films are the best and which are the worst, judging each on artistic merit and cultural impact.
+In this edition of Ranked, we at The Film Magazine are putting the world’s most influential film franchise under the microscope to compare every feature length Marvel release with one another to determine which MCU films are the best and which are the worst, judging each on artistic merit and cultural impact.

 To this day, Louis Leterrier’s 2008 MCU contribution The Incredible Hulk is the forgotten member of the family.
-And, while this isn’t necessarily this distinctly average film’s fault and is actually more to do with Edward Norton refusing to return to his role as the Hulk following strained relationships with both director and studio, as well as how the rights to the Hulk character are locked in a contract that limits Marvel Studios from telling a standalone story with Mark Ruffalo, a lot can still be said for how dated this film is – The Incredible Hulk playing a lot more like the Spider-Man 3’s, Fantastic Fours and X-Men: Origins – Wolverines of this world than the later and much more tasteful Marvel Studios offerings to come in this list.
+And, while this isn’t necessarily this distinctly average film’s fault and is actually more to do with Edward Norton refusing to return to his role as the Hulk following strained relationships with both director and studio, as well as how the rights to the Hulk character are locked in a contract that limits Marvel Studios from telling a standalone story with Mark Ruffalo, a lot can still be said for how dated this film is – The Incredible Hulk playing a lot more like Spider-Man 3, Fantastic Four and X-Men: Origins – Wolverine than the later and much more tasteful Marvel Studios offerings to come in this list.

 Recommended for you: Every X-Men Movie Ranked